antimof/UxPlay/README.md

-* **H265 (4K)** video is supported with hardware decoding by the Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B.   **While GStreamer seem to make use of this hardware decoding, satisfactory rendering speed of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.**  The option "-h265" is required for actvating h265 support.
+* **H265 (4K)** video is supported with hardware decoding by the Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B.   **While GStreamer seem to make use of this hardware decoding, satisfactory rendering speed of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.**  The option "-h265" is required for activating h265 support.
   A wired ethernet connection is preferred in this mode (and may be required by the client).

 Even with GPU video decoding, some frames may be dropped by the lower-power models  to keep audio and video synchronized